National Oceanic and Atmospheric Administration

 Research Locations: Arrival Heights

-The National Oceanic and Atmospheric Administration (NOAA) Earth System Research Laboratory (ESRL) Global Monitoring Division (GMD) team will continue long-term measurements of ultra-violet (UV) radiation that influence climate and the ozone layer.
-The work at McMurdo Station is in conjunction with ongoing worldwide measurements of carbon dioxide, methane, carbon monoxide, aerosols, water vapor, surface and stratospheric ozone, chlorofluorocarbons and the ozone layer at South Pole and Palmer Stations.
-The measurements will be used for time-series analysis of multi-year data records that focus on stratospheric ozone depletion, trans-Antarctic transport and deposition, interplay of the trace gases aerosols with the solar and terrestrial radiation fluxes on the polar plateau and the magnitude of seasonal and temporal variations in greenhouse gases and the development of polar stratospheric clouds.
-Other objectives of this research are to determine the rate at which concentrations of these atmospheric constituents change and to examine the sources, sinks and budgets.
+The National Oceanic and Atmospheric Administration (NOAA) Earth System Research Laboratory (ESRL) Global Monitoring Division (GMD) will continue long-term measurements of ultra-violet (UV) radiation that influences climate and the ozone layer.
+The work at McMurdo Station is in conjunction with ongoing worldwide measurements of carbon dioxide, methane, carbon monoxide, aerosols, water vapor, surface and stratospheric ozone, chlorofluorocarbons, and the ozone layer at South Pole and Palmer Stations.
+The measurements will be used for time-series analysis of multi-year data records that focus on stratospheric ozone depletion; trans-Antarctic transport and deposition; interplay of the trace gases aerosols with the solar and terrestrial radiation fluxes on the polar plateau; the magnitude of seasonal and temporal variations in greenhouse gases; and the development of polar stratospheric clouds.
+Other objectives of this research are to determine the rate at which concentrations of these atmospheric constituents change and to examine the related sources, sinks, and budgets.
 Researchers will use the data to determine how the rate of change of these parameters affect climate, particularly when the data are included in climate-model studies in support of this project.

 Field Season Overview:

 The McMurdo Station research assistant (RA) will support the UV instrument located at Arrival Heights with daily checks, routine calibrations, and troubleshooting (as needed).